-Family member of Kiwi Dreamworld victim Cindy Low: 'It's heartbreaking ... she was far too young'
+Dreamworld deaths - coroner's verdict: Family of New Zealand victim Cindy Low speak

-Coroner James McDougall yesterday handed down his long-awaited findings from the inquest into the deaths of four people on the Thunder River Rapids ride, saying there was a "systematic failure" by Dreamworld in relation to "all aspects of safety".
+Coroner James McDougall yesterday handed down his long-awaited findings from the inquest into the deaths of four people on the Thunder River Rapids ride in 2016, saying there was a "systematic failure" by Dreamworld in relation to "all aspects of safety".

 He said the ride was completely unsafe, described safety procedures as "unsophisticated" and "rudimentary at best" and said it was simply a matter of time before an accident happened.